-The Board of Trustees is responsible for the same three core governance functions performed by the governing body in a maintained school: setting the direction, holding trust leaders to account and ensuring financial probity.
-As trustees of a charitable company, they also ensure that the Trust complies with charity and company law requirements.
+The Aspire Board of Trustees is responsible for the same three core governance functions performed by the governing body in a maintained school: setting the direction, holding trust leaders to account and ensuring financial probity.
+As trustees of a charitable company, they also ensure that the trust complies with charity and company law requirements.

 In summary, trustees are required to -

 - set strategic vision, oversight and policies

 - set targets for the Chief Executive Officer